 \section{Topological Applications}

 The aim of this section is to exhibit some topological and geometrical applications of the previous results.
-In the first part we show some application to the intersection cohomology with general perversity of a compact and smoothly stratified pseudomanifold.
-In the last part we exhibit some examples for which corollary \ref{gianni} applies. \\To get the paper as self contained as possible we will recall briefly the definitions of smoothly stratified pseudomanifold with a Thom-Mather stratification, quasi edge metric and intersection cohomology with general perversity.
+In the first part we show some applications to the intersection cohomology with general perversity of a compact and smoothly stratified pseudomanifold.
+In the last part we exhibit some examples for which Corollary \ref{gianni} applies. \\To get the paper as self-contained as possible we will recall briefly the definitions of smoothly stratified pseudomanifold with a Thom-Mather stratification, quasi-edge metric and intersection cohomology with general perversity.